Aaron-Dayton/Digit_Classification_ML/README.txt

 How to use:

-	create_model.py is the code that must be compiled and run to create a model. create_model.py imports mnist_loader.py and network.py.
+	create_model.py is the code that must be compiled and run to create and train a model. create_model.py imports mnist_loader.py and network.py.

 	network.py is used to initialize and perform stochastic gradient descent on